Memory management unit: Paged translation

-Sometimes, a PTE prohibits access to a virtual page, perhaps because no physical random-access memory (RAM) has been allocated to that virtual page.
+Sometimes, a page table entry or other per-page information prohibits access to a particular virtual page, perhaps because no physical random-access memory (RAM) has been allocated to that virtual page.
 In this case, the MMU signals a page fault to the CPU.
-The operating system (OS) then handles the situation, perhaps by trying to find a spare frame of RAM and set up a new PTE to map it to the requested virtual address.
-If no RAM is free, it may be necessary to choose an existing page (known as a "victim"), using some replacement algorithm, and save it to disk (a process called "paging").
+The operating system (OS) then handles the situation, perhaps by trying to find a spare frame of RAM and set up the page map to map it to the requested virtual address.
+If no RAM is free, it may be necessary to choose an existing page (known as a victim), using some replacement algorithm, and save it to disk (a process called paging).
 With some MMUs, there can also be a shortage of PTEs, in which case the OS will have to free one for the new mapping.

 The MMU may also generate illegal access error conditions or invalid page faults upon illegal or non-existing memory accesses, respectively, leading to segmentation fault or bus error conditions when handled by the operating system.